Ian A. Cook, M.D.

 In the health information technology space, Dr. Cook has served as an advisor to health IT start-ups who are developing mobile applications that employ machine learning techniques to improve health care for brain disorders, most notably Arctica Health.
 He is also a scientific collaborator for Brain Biomarker Analytics.

 Dr. Cook received his undergraduate degree from Princeton University and went to medical school at the Yale School of Medicine, before coming to UCLA for his residency at the UCLA/NPI and West LA VAMC psychiatry residency program and an NIMH research fellowship in psychobiology.
 After that, he joined the faculty.

-His professional affiliations include being a Distinguished Fellow of the American Psychiatric Association and a member of the Clinical TMS Society, as well as a member of the Society of Biological Psychiatry, the American Society of Clinical Psychopharmacology, the British Association for Psychopharmacology, the European College of Neuropsychopharmacology (corresponding member), the International Society for ECT and Neurostimulation, and the International Society for Traumatic Stress Studies.
+His professional affiliations include being a Distinguished Fellow of the American Psychiatric Association and a board member of the Clinical TMS Society, as well as a member of the Society of Biological Psychiatry, the American Society of Clinical Psychopharmacology, the British Association for Psychopharmacology, the European College of Neuropsychopharmacology (corresponding member), and the International Society for ECT and Neurostimulation.

 In addition to his work in academia, Dr. Cook has also volunteered to support a number of professional societies and organizations and has served as a consultant to the health care and entertainment industries as well as to the U.S. Department of Justice Civil Rights Division, and the U.S. Department of Defense about suicide prevention.
 He volunteers to support a number of non-profit charitable organizations through board service.
 He is a life member of the National Eagle Scout Association.

 © copyright 1999-2017 Ian A. Cook, M.D., All Rights Reserved